sersavsnz/exercise.video_emotions/README.md

 ## Data

-The files realeyes_dsc_homework_video_X.csv contain all required data for this exercise.
+The files dsc_homework_video_X.csv contain all required data for this exercise.
 Each file contains information for a different video:
  - video_id and subject_id, which allow to pair every subject’s emotional data with the ad video they were watching.

  - frame_no, number of the webcam recorded frame for that person.
  - millesecond_from_start, time since the video started playing, in milliseconds, for each frame.
- - The corresponding collection of emotional data assigned to the frame, with one emotion per column.
+ - the corresponding collection of emotional data assigned to the frame, with one emotion per column.
 Emotions
 are